Sweeper777/Verbosy/README.md

 #### Input Echo

-This prints the input.
+This prints an arbitrary-length input.

     :a: i o >a

 #### Increment

-This increments the input by one.
+This increments the input by 1.

     i /0 ^0 o